Fix your downsampling ASAP! Be natively more robust via Aliasing and Spectral Artifact free Pooling: Experiments

-Finally, we compare the power spectrum of the final downscaled images in the last column of Figure \ref{fig:heart}.
-While MaxPooling suppresses the frequency spectrum, all the aliasing-free downsampling methods successfully retain information in the low, middle, and high-frequency regions.
-Nonetheless, FLC pooling introduces slightly more varied frequency components, which can be attributed to the additional ringing artifacts resulting from spectral leakage artifacts after transformation.
-Figure \ref{fig:ps_zebra} demonstrates a comprehensive example of the power spectrum after downsampling.
+\textbf{Analysis in the Frequency Domain.} \autoref{fig:ps_zebra} depicts the 1D power spectrum after downsampling for a more realistic example.
 The first column shows the original image with the full power spectrum.
-Each column presents a different downsampling technique with the qualitative result after downsampling in the first row and the resulting power spectrum in the second row.
-Our ASAP is the only method that obtains a similar power spectrum than the original image.
-Further, we evaluate the aliasing measure proposed in \cite{grabinski2022aliasing} on the different downsampling methods as well as the difference in power spectrum over 1000 CIFAR10 images.
-Table \ref{tab:aliasing_ps} demonstrates that our ASAP is the only method that is aliasing-free while maintaining a similar power spectrum.
+Each column presents a different downsampling technique, with the qualitative result after downsampling in the first row and its power spectrum in the second row.
+In contrast, all our ASAP variants obtain a power spectrum similar to the one of the original image.